Xilinx/ml-suite/compile.md

 	# cd /xlnx/xfdnn_tools/compile/
 	```

 6. This next command will execute GoogleNet-v1 compiler using a prototxt for CAFFE.
-It will generate code for the XFDNN configuration available on the Xilinx Machine Learning Development Stack, Preview Edition
+It will generate code for the xfDNN configuration available on the Xilinx Machine Learning Development Stack, Preview Edition
 	```
   # python tests/xfdnn_compiler.py -n /xlnx/xfdnn_tools/models/caffe/bvlc_googlenet_quantized/GoogleNetWithOutLRN_dummydata_deploy.prototxt -s all -m 4 -i 28 -g network.cmd
 	```